Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-costs.md

 If you'd like to maximize your cost savings, you can perform a stack update to switch the stack into "Offline" mode when you are not using it, though this likely unnecessary except for cases where you are running at a higher capacity settings than the defaults.

+To roughly estimate your costs, check out our [Estimated Cost Charts (alpha)](./hubs-cloud-aws-estimated-cost-charts.md).

+To more accurately predict future costs use [AWS Cost Explorer for your instance](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-what-is.html).

-To estimate your costs, you can see our AWS Calculator estimates for a [Single Server, Personal](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-780fd694890a75cdb1b295a77845c3ecb31ba889&v=ver20191121vC) deployment and a [Multi-Server, Enterprise](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-c29e6ec8edcd38e7bd01b3e9284863f4f5fed318&v=ver20191121vC) deployment.
+Or you can see our AWS Calculator estimates for a [Single Server, Personal](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-780fd694890a75cdb1b295a77845c3ecb31ba889&v=ver20191121vC) deployment and a [Multi-Server, Enterprise](https://calculator.s3.amazonaws.com/index.html#r=IAD&key=files/calc-c29e6ec8edcd38e7bd01b3e9284863f4f5fed318&v=ver20191121vC) deployment.